-The interior fit out is a sensitive re-working of this early 1970’s building with an emphasis on reuse of existing features and materials, including furniture restoration.
+The interior fit out is a sensitive re-working of this early 1970’s building with an emphasis on reuse of existing features and materials.
 Planning included re-organising of cramped existing layouts to give a more open floor plate with increased access to day lighting and views.